NeuroTechX/ntx_slack_archive/random.md

  >A little bit more quiet during late summer, just before the back to school and all.
 And weekend are always a little less active. (especially during summer)

+8/15/2017 3:30 PM

+ **yannick** :

+ >The green line represent the daily active users.
+The lower points are Sundays.

+>
+(the blue line represent the daily posting users, which is obviously lower than the active ones - which also include people just showing up and/or reading)